norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 {% endcapture %}
 {% include sidebar.html %}

-Norwich Bicycle Repair Co-operative Ltd have held the contract to provide the UEA Dr Bike service since January 13th 2014.

-This means we offer all students and staff the following services:
+We offer all students and staff the following services:

 ### Free Dr Bike Health Checks ###